 College of Business

-Welcome to the newly formed College of Business (COB) at Shepherd University.
+Welcome to the second year of the College of Business (COB) at Shepherd University.

 I encourage you to look through the majors and minors; to take advantage of lectures and presentations; to talk with our faculty; to look at student groups for career networking opportunities; all, with the intent to explore topics and ideas for broadening and improving your career opportunities.

 Dean, College of Business

 PO Box 5000